Rolling blackout: Philippines

 Remote areas or off-grid areas are the most vulnerable to power supply issues.
 Areas placed with under yellow and red alerts are subject to rolling blackouts.

 South Africa

 Since 2007, South Africa has experienced multiple periods of rolling blackouts which are locally referred to as load shedding by the state-owned energy company Eskom.
-This was initially caused by the country's demand for electricity outstripping supply, and as time progressed, later exacerbated by ageing power infrastructure, poor maintenance, and the slow completion of new power stations.
+This was initially caused by the country's demand for electricity outstripping supply, and as time progressed, later exacerbated by aging power infrastructure, poor maintenance, and the slow completion of new power stations.
 It was recently revealed by Eskom's former spokesperson Sikhonathi Mantshantsh, that widespread tender corruption and the sabotage of power infrastructure by employees is one of the primary reasons for continuing load shedding.
 This has caused severe damage to the South African economy and has played a large part in limiting the country's economic growth.